Gazprom Neft: Novoportovskoye field

 The recoverable C1+ C2 reserves of the Novoportovskoye oil and gas condensate field total over 230 million tonnes of oil and over 270 e9m3 of gas.
 The field is located in the Yamal District of the Yamalo-Nenets Autonomous Area, 30 km from the Gulf of Ob.
 The license for the Novoportovskoye field belongs to Gazprom Neft Novy Port with Gazprom Neft as the operator of the project.
 In spring 2011, Gazprom Neft confirmed the viability of year-round supply from the field by sea.

 The Novoportovskoye field will be developed in two phases, first focussing on the southern part of the field where peak production will reach 5 mln tonnes of oil per year.
 The second phase will look at the northern part of the field, where peak production is expected to reach 3 mln tonnes of oil per year.

 Messoyakha fields

 The Messoyakha Group of oil and gas fields consists of the West-Messoyakha and East-Messoyakha sites.
 Messoyakhaneftegas, an equally owned joint venture with TNK-BP, holds the licenses for both blocks with Gazprom Neft as operator.
 The recoverable C1+C2 reserves of both blocks total 620 million tonnes of primarily heavy oil.

 The fields were discovered in the 1980s and are the most northern-located onshore Russian fields.
 The Messoyakha oil and gas fields are located on the Gyda Peninsula in the Tazovsky District of the Yamalo-Nenets Autonomous Area - an Arctic climate zone with undeveloped infrastructure.

-By 2020 the Messoyakha fields are expected to be producing 8 mln tonnes per year with the first million produced by 2016.
+By 2020, the Messoyakha fields are expected to be producing eight million tonnes per year, with the first million produced by 2016.